 state-sanctioned conformity, especially when it challenges the theories of the

-unassailable gods of the scientific pantheon, is a mistake not to be made.
+unassailable gods of the scientific pantheon, is a mistake to avoid.
+Despite

-Despite the evident dead ends, it is now unthinkable to question the structural
+the evident dead ends, it is now unthinkable to question the structural beliefs

-beliefs of the scientific Church.
-Refusing to bow before its idols would sign
+of the scientific Church.
+Refusing to bow before its idols would sign your

-your excommunication, and the loss of your credibility and respectability.
+professional death warrant, ensuring your excommunication and the loss of your

 Since I have nothing to lose, to gain, or

-While the equation of this theory allows for the quantification of parameters
+equation of this theory allows for the quantification of parameters for an

-for an object's fall on earth and provides a mathematical solution to explain
+object’s fall on Earth and provides a mathematical solution to explain the

-the balance between two celestial bodies, it absolutely does not specify the
+balance between two celestial bodies, it absolutely does not specify the cause

-his law of gravity, no member of the establishment has sought to expand – with
+gravity, no member of the establishment has sought to expand – with the applied

-the applied seriousness worthy of the scientific method – upon the cause of the
+seriousness worthy of the scientific method – upon the cause of the rotational

 If no element of explanation for the origin

-this so-called force of cohesion remains one of the most profound mysteries in
+our understanding, this so-called force of cohesion remains one of the most

-quality of the expertise and weakens the pillars upon which its reputation
+reassuring regarding the quality of the expertise and weakens the pillars upon

-rests.
-Nevertheless, speculations, each more implausible than the last,
+which its reputation rests.
+Nevertheless, speculations, each more implausible

-continue to assert themselves on the scientific stage.
-But in truth, from the
+than the last, continue to assert themselves on the scientific stage.
+But in

-theory of spacetime curvature to the hypothetical subatomic particles of the
+truth, from the theory of spacetime curvature to the hypothetical subatomic

-quantum world called gravitons, we have not advanced one iota.
+particles of the quantum world called gravitons, we have not advanced

+one iota.
 Why?

-Simply because the origin of this natural phenomenon remains utterly
+Simply because the origin of this natural phenomenon remains

-with explaining that the kinetics of celestial bodies is a remnant of a
+with explaining that the kinematics of celestial bodies is a remnant of a

-hypothetical explosion at the origin of our universe – the dubious "Big
+hypothetical explosion at the origin of our universe – the dubious ‘Big Bang’–

 in the early 20th century.